CSRAMS/WCPCI/src/run/RUNNER.md

 To get around this we use a command built into most Linux systems called `newuidmap` and `newgidmap`.
 These commands have their capabilities set to allow setting UID, which means they can properly write to `/proc/self/uid_map` and `/proc/self/gid_map` with no restrictions.
 The way they make this secure is by reading `/etc/subuid` and `/etc/subgid` to determine what ranges a given user is allowed to map to.
-So we want to also read that file and pick two random uids in the range to map to.
+So we want to also read that file and pick two random ids in the range to map to.

 We also have to call this in the service process, so we make the service process run these commands after receiving `WorkerMessage::ChildPid` sent above.
-Then we want to ensure our child waits to execute until the service process has finished setting up the mappings by waiting on a `y` from stdin.
-If we get an `n` we exit immediately as the service process has failed to setup the mappings.
+Then we want to ensure our child waits to execute until the service process has finished setting up the mappings by waiting on a message from the service process.

+Once mapping is we complete we need to do one last thing.
+We started this process as whatever user started the service process (which won't be mapped in our user namespace and will therefore be represented as the nobody user).
+So we need to setuid and setgid back to root (`0`) to make sure our next actions will be done under the correct user.

-We now have two user's within our container, `0` and `1`, and we can switch between them.
+We now have two user's within our container, `0` and `1000`, and we can switch between them.
-We'll get to setting up uid 1 later, for now we'll stay as root to setup our environment
+We'll get to setting up uid `1000` later, for now we'll stay as root to setup our environment

 ### Environment Setup